Certificated Enforcement Agent

 ** As part of the course, we provide and assist you in obtaining these items.

 You are required to attend court for questioning by a judge about your application.

 Earnings as a Certificated Enforcement Agent are always dependent upon geographical location, types of work undertaken and how good you are at the job.
 These can typically range from £750.00 - £1,500.00 per week.

 Where will I get work?

 Many CEAs work on a sub-contracting basis for other companies, whole-time, part-time and on an ad-hoc basis.
-Enforcement Bailiffs Ltd have the connections within the industry to assist you in finding work.
+Quality Bailiffs have the connections within the industry to assist you in finding work.

 As a self-employed CEA you have to market to local solicitors, landlords, other Certificated Enforcement Agent companies, local authorities.

 Quality Bailiffs training division provides Certificated Enforcement Agent training.
 We have been providing training for many years to major CEA companies and individuals for Bailiffs and now for CEAs.

 Visit our Certificated Enforcement Agent Training website for further information.